 Minton majolica putti handled jardiniere.

-The Minton monkey holding a coconut teapot has inspired a number of reproductions, one worse than the next.
+The classic Minton monkey holding a coconut teapot has inspired a number of reproductions, one worse than the next.
 First the original Minton piece followed by the copies.

 Minton majolica monkey teapot